Coronavirus: Dublin pubs Grogan’s and Anseo to close for two weeks

 Grogan’s pub on South William Street Dublin .Photograph: Bryan O’Brien

-Two popular central Dublin pubs, Grogan’s and Anso have announced it is closing its doors for the next two weeks due to the coronavirus restrictions.
+Two popular central Dublin pubs, Grogan’s and Anseo have announced they are closing their doors for the next two weeks due to coronavirus restrictions.

 In a statement posted on its twitter page, the management of Grogan’s Castle Lounge on William Street said that due to the “small size of our pub it is impossible to ensure our customers and staff keep the recommended social distancing”.
 It said it would close tonight until March 29th.